-Summary of Selected Housing Policies - Maple Ridge Official Community Plan ple Ridge will: a) designate an adequate supply of residential land to accommodate future residents; b) accommodate growth through infill by: i.
+APPENDIX A Summary of Selected Housing Policies - Maple Ridge Official Community Plan

+Maple Ridge will: 3-1 a) designate an adequate supply of residential land to accommodate future residents; b) accommodate growth through infill by: i.
 Promoting a mix of housing types and tenures to support diverse needs (e.g. income and abilities) lifestyles (e.g. age and values), and preferences.
 Examples include housing for older residents; housing for persons with disabilities; rental and ownership housing; new homeowners and empty nester housing; and ecologically sensitive design; and ii.
-Developing other strategies as appropriate for meeting the future housing needs of residents. ple Ridge will support Healthy Community Land Use Strategies and community wellness principles a) recognizing the link between the provision of a range of housing options and social sustainability; b) promoting affordable housing developments that incorporate access to services through i.
-Promoting a mix of housing types and tenures to support diverse needs (e.g. income and abilities) lifestyles (e.g. age and values), and preferences.
-Examples include housing for older residents; housing for persons with disabilities; rental and ownership housing; new homeowners and empty nester housing; and ecologically sensitive design; and ii.
-Developing other strategies as appropriate for meeting the future housing needs of residents. ple Ridge will support Healthy Community Land Use Strategies and community wellness principles a) recognizing the link between the provision of a range of housing options and social sustainability; i.
-Promoting a mix of housing types and tenures to support diverse needs (e.g. income and abilities) lifestyles (e.g. age and values), and preferences.
-Examples include housing for older residents; housing for persons with disabilities; rental and ownership housing; new homeowners and empty nester housing; and ecologically sensitive design; and ii.
-Developing other strategies as appropriate for meeting the future housing needs of residents. ple Ridge will support Healthy Community Land Use Strategies and community wellness principles a) recognizing the link between the provision of a range of housing options and social sustainability; lifestyles (e.g. age and values), and preferences.
-Examples include housing for older residents; housing for persons with disabilities; rental and ownership housing; new homeowners and empty nester housing; and ecologically sensitive design; and ii.
-Developing other strategies as appropriate for meeting the future housing needs of residents. ple Ridge will support Healthy Community Land Use Strategies and community wellness principles a) recognizing the link between the provision of a range of housing options and social sustainability; ple Ridge will support Healthy Community Land Use Strategies and community wellness principles a) recognizing the link between the provision of a range of housing options and social sustainability; a) recognizing the link between the provision of a range of housing options and social sustainability; n) promoting affordable housing developments that incorporate access to services through interconnecting roadways, bicycle paths, and pedestrian links; promoting activities that contribute to the needs, health, development, and well-being of individuals within the community, as well as the overall community; d) encouraging the provision of an appropriate scale of services at the neighbourhood level; promoting diverse, safe and secure neighbourhoods that facilitates neighbourly support, resulting in a healthier, more resilient community; encouraging public spaces that offer opportunities for community interaction; and g) promoting affordable housing developments that meet diverse housing needs. ple Ridge will continue to support garden suites as a form of infill in Rural Residential areas.
-See ing Bylaw for more details ple Ridge will continue to support garden suites as a form of infill in Suburban Residential areas.
-Zoning Bylaw for more details ple Ridge will continue to support garden suites as a form of infill in Estate Suburban Residential as.
-See Zoning Bylaw for more details d e p
+Developing other strategies as appropriate for meeting the future housing needs of residents.
+Maple Ridge will support Healthy Community Land Use Strategies and community wellness principles by: a) recognizing the link between the provision of a range of housing options and social sustainability; b) promoting affordable housing developments that incorporate access to services through interconnecting roadways, bicycle paths, and pedestrian links; 3 - 5 promoting activities that contribute to the needs, health, development, and well-being of individuals within the community, as well as the overall community; d) encouraging the provision of an appropriate scale of services at the neighbourhood level; e) promoting diverse, safe and secure neighbourhoods that facilitates neighbourly support, resulting in a healthier, more resilient community; f) encouraging public spaces that offer opportunities for community interaction; and g) promoting affordable housing developments that meet diverse housing needs.
+3-8 Maple Ridge will continue to support garden suites as a form of infill in Rural Residential areas.
+See Zoning Bylaw for more details 3-12 Maple Ridge will continue to support garden suites as a form of infill in Suburban Residential areas.
+See Zoning Bylaw for more details 3-17 Maple Ridge will continue to support garden suites as a form of infill in Estate Suburban Residential areas.
+See Zoning Bylaw for more details